Guidelines for entering the IBC2015 Innovation Awards

 3 Entries can be made either by the end user or by a technology partner (or its PR agency).
 Because the award goes to the end user, if you are entering on behalf of a supplier it is important that you discuss it with the end user before submitting the entry, and can ensure, if you are shortlisted, that representatives of the end user will be at the ceremony on Sunday 13 September, at 18:30 in the Auditorium at the RAI Amsterdam.

 4 A winning entry will demonstrate an innovative and imaginative solution to a real technical, creative or commercial challenge.
-The most important factor is to demonstrate real collaboration between user and technology partner, so a simple, low-cost system is just as likely to win as a multi-million dollar redevelopment project.
+The most important factor is to demonstrate collaboration between user and technology partner or partners.
+A simple, low-cost system is just as likely to win as a multi-million dollar redevelopment project.

 5 Projects can involve one technology partner or bring together a large number of partners.
 The project can be led by a supplier or by an in-house team.
 There is space on the entry form for you to list the technology partners.

 6 There are three categories: for the most innovative project in Content Creation, Content Management and Content Technology.
 You will nominate which category you think your project best fits on the entry form, although the judges reserve the right to move it to another category.

 7 The Judges’ Prize is entirely in the gift of the judging panel.
 It may go to one of the category winners, or it may be awarded to another significant effort during the year.

-8 Your entry should be for a system which has been implemented and is in routine use (or will be by 31 July 2013).
+8 Your entry should be for a system which has been implemented and is in routine use, or will be by 31 July 2014.
 While the judges welcome systems which are cumulative in their success and so will have been developed or implemented over an extended period, perhaps even years, the nature of innovation means that systems which went live before the beginning of IBC2013 are unlikely to make the short list.